Mental health workforce

 Lived experience workers, also known as peer or consumer workers, are increasingly recognised as forming a vital component of mental health care.
 Lived experience workers also include informal carers – family members, friends or others who care for those experiencing mental illness outside of an employment or volunteer setting.

-Because of the broad scope and often informal nature of lived experience workers’ engagement with the mental health care sector, there are little reliable data on the total number of lived experience workers in Australia.
-An exception is specialised mental health care facilities.
-In 2019–20, 48.9% of these facilities employed consumer workers while 23.8% employed carer workers (AIHW 2022b).
-Nationally, 216.2 FTE paid consumer workers and 77.8 FTE paid carer workers were employed in these facilities (Productivity Commission 2022), though numbers varied greatly between states and territories (Figure WK.3).
-The number of consumer workers increased by an average of 15.9% per year from 2015–16 to 2019–20, while the number of carer workers increased by an average of 13.3% per year.
+Because of the broad scope of lived experience workers’ engagement with the mental health care sector, there are little reliable data on the total number of lived experience workers in Australia.
+An exception is in specialised mental health care facilities.
+In 2020–21, there were 329 FTE paid consumer workers and 103 FTE paid carer workers employed in these facilities (AIHW 2023b), though numbers varied greatly between states and territories (Figure WK.2).
+The number of consumer workers increased by an average of 27% per year from 2016–17 to 2020–21, while the number of carer workers increased by an average of 25% per year.
 For further information, refer to the Specialised mental health care facilities section.

 The Mental Health Commission of New South Wales also publishes some data on the peer and carer workforce engaged in that states’ mental health service system.
 In 2018, there were 100 FTE peer workers employed in NSW public mental health services (MHCNSW 2018).